Death Bed: The Bed That Eats Review and Analysis

 Is it a Bad Movie?

 I understand why people laugh at the film.
-The story is hard to follow and so requires constant narration of an artist who has been consigned for eternity inside what I assume is one of his own paintings.
+The story is hard to follow and so requires constant narration of an artist who has been consigned for eternity inside his own paintings.
 And even then the plot isn’t clear.
 A demon wanted to make love to a woman on this bed, but she died, and so the bed came to life and needs to eat from time to time.

 Just as it must eat, the bed must sleep.
 The artist uses one such nap to help the two remaining characters.
 He explains how to destroy the bed, which involves bringing back to life the love interest.
 This leads to the reanimated woman and the demon copulating and the bed bursting into flame, apparently killing the demon and the woman (again).